hamiltonnBC/Viking_History/viking-atlas-v2/ARCHITECTURE.md

 - `currentYear`: Drives the timeline slider, the displayed active Era, and filters which data points and routes appear on the map.
 - `selectedEvent`: Controls what information displays in the sliding `InfoPanel`.
 Clicking a hotspot sets this state.

+A third boolean `isHomeVisible` controls the About page overlay (`HomeSplash`), and `isRuneVisible` controls the Rune Translator overlay.

 Because the app is relatively simple, we elevate this state to the top-level container (`App.tsx`) and pass it via standard React props.

 ### 2. React-driven Data Visualization